ulb-sachsen-anhalt/ocr-pipeline/README.md

 Logging is done via configuration file `ocr_logger_config.ini`.

-Adopt this file to alter provided loggers and formats.
+This file can be customized to alter provided loggers and formats.